 Glyphosate is a synthetic herbicide patented in 1974 by the Monsanto Company, and now manufactured and sold by many companies in hundreds of products around the world.
-Glyphosate is best known as the active ingredient in Monsanto’s Roundup branded herbicides.
+Glyphosate is best known as the active ingredient in Monsanto’s Roundup branded herbicides, and the herbicide used with Roundup Ready genetically modified organisms (GMOs).

 Here are some key facts about glyphosate: